 Stage 2 - If you are dissatisfied with the outcome of the initial investigation you can submit a further complaint which will be dealt with by the Corporate Complaints Officer and a Director.
 These are classified as Official Complaints and, although we hope to deal with these within 10 working days, the response time may be longer than this, depending upon the complexities of the case.
 We will inform you of this when we acknowledge your complaint.

 If you are still dissatisfied, then you can contact the Local Government Ombudsman, who will investigate the complaint on your behalf.
 You can contact the Local Government Ombudsman at:

 - Telephone: 0300 061 0614

 The Local Government Ombudsman has a leaflet called "Complaint about the Council?
 How to complain to the Local Government Ombudsman."
 You can get a copy by telephoning or writing to the address above, or you can download it from the Ombudsman's website.

 If you contact the Local Government Ombudsman without giving the Council the opportunity to resolve the issue first, then your complaint will be judged as premature and passed to the Council to resolve.

 All complaints about the behaviour of local Councillors (including a member of one of our parish or town councils) should be made directly to the Borough Council.

 You must make your complaint in writing and say who the complaint is about and why you think that the Councillor has not followed the Code of Conduct for the Council in question.

 Your complaint should be addressed to the Council’s Monitoring Officer who will acknowledge receipt and advise you what will happen next.
-A complaint may be made by writing to the Monitoring Officer at the address shown below by filling out the Cllr complaint form.
-Alternatively you can complete an online form.
+A complaint may be made by writing to the Monitoring Officer at the address shown below.
+Alternatively, you can complete an complete an online form.

 The Monitoring Officer